useblocks/useblocks.github.io/_jobs/python-tool-developer.md

 layout: job
 ---

-In the last years useblocks has created a bunch of Open-Source tools for docs-as-code toolchains.
+In the last years, useblocks has created a bunch of Open-Source tools for docs-as-code toolchains.
-These tools are getting more and more attraction and the docs-as-code approach is starting to be used in engineering departments of Automotive companies all over the world.
+These tools are getting more and more attention and the docs-as-code approach is starting to be used in engineering departments of Automotive companies all over the world.

-Your job is it to support this change inside the engineering departments of our customers.
+Your job is to support this change inside the engineering departments of our customers.
-In most cases this means to collect feature requests for our or someone else Open-Source tools and implement these.
+In most cases, this means collecting feature requests for our or someone else Open-Source tools and implementing these.

 We support you to create your own reputation in these Open-Source projects and become an important member of the related community.

-You will get deep insights of processes, tool chains and networks of Automotive companies and Open-Source projects.
+You will get deep insights into processes, toolchains, and networks of Automotive companies and Open-Source projects.